Tennessee man shot by police charged, but officers are not

 MEMPHIS, Tenn.
-(AP) - Police officers who shot a Tennessee man last year won’t face criminal charges, but a grand jury has indicted the man.
+(AP) - Police officers involved in the shooting of a Tennessee man last year will not face criminal charges, but a grand jury has indicted the man, a prosecutor said Friday.

-Shelby County district attorney Amy Weirich said Friday that 26-year-old Martavious Banks is charged with evading arrest in a motor vehicle with risk of harm to others and unlawful weapons possession.
+Shelby County district attorney Amy Weirich said 26-year-old Martavious Banks has been charged with evading arrest in a motor vehicle with risk of harm to others, unlawful weapons possession, and other alleged offenses.

-Police say Banks was shot when he ran from a traffic stop in Memphis in September 2018.
-Officers said they saw a gun in the vehicle.
-Banks was hospitalized in critical condition.
+Police said Banks was shot when he ran from a traffic stop in Memphis in September 2018.
+Officers said they saw a gun in the vehicle, and they chased him as he ran away.
+Banks was shot and hospitalized in critical condition.

+After the shooting, Memphis Police Director Michael Rallings said three officers involved in the shooting did not have their body or in-car cameras activated as dictated by department policy.

+As with other shootings of black men by police in other cities, the incident drew angry protests from activists and relatives of Banks.
+Protesters claimed the shooting was unlawful and police wanted to cover up details.

+The Tennessee Bureau of Investigation, the state’s police agency, investigated the shooting and gave a report to Weirich.

-Authorities said officers didn’t have their body cameras on during the shooting.
-Weirich said there was no evidence of criminal conduct by officers.
+Weirich said she asked the TBI to seek an indictment against Banks.
+She also said there was no evidence of criminal conduct by officers.

+“The report has been reviewed by our office to determine if any state criminal laws were violated,” Weirich said in a news release.
+“My job is not to determine if policies or procedures of the Memphis Police Department were violated that day.”

+Banks is black.
+The officer who shot him, Jamarcus Jeames, also is black.
+Jeames has resigned, and three other officers involved in the shooting were suspended.

-Online records don’t show a lawyer for Banks.
+Online court records do not show a lawyer for Banks.

+The TBI’s report, and any body camera footage that was recovered from the shooting scene, are not being released because of the pending prosecution, the district attorney said.

 Copyright © 2019 The Washington Times, LLC.